 The Pen color option lets you choose the color of the pen used for drawing on a slide while the slide show is running.
-To use the drawing pen, press the right mouse key on a slide during the slide show and choose Pen (see also section "Slide show interaction" (beginning on page 207)).
+To use the drawing pen, press the right mouse key on a slide during the slide show and choose Pen (see also section "Slide show interaction" (beginning on page 208)).

-■ Continue slide show: For either using timed slide transitions, if any exist (the first option), or ignoring them (the second option).
-If you choose the latter, the user will need to press a key in order to advance to the next slide.
+• Continue slide show: For either using timed slide transitions, if any exist, or ignoring them.
+Options available: